-- Science, History, Geography and RE are taught using the Reach Curriculum.
+- Science, History and Geography are taught using the Reach Curriculum.
 We are confident that this approach offers a truly broad and balanced curriculum to all pupils.
 It offers the chance for all pupils to encounter and understand the very best that has been thought and said.
 We believe that this will inspire pupils to go on and excel in their chosen field, with the widest range of opportunities available to them.
 The wider RE curriculum follows the Leeds Agreed Syllabus.

-- Music is taught through Charanga; the scheme offers week-by-week lessons for each year group which support all the statutory requirements of the National Curriculum for Music in England in full.
+- Music is taught through Kapow; the scheme offers week-by-week lessons for each year group which support all the statutory requirements of the National Curriculum for Music in England in full.

 - Art and Design Technology follow the Kapow; a broad and balanced curriculum that stretches and inspires children.

 - Computing is taught through the Kapow scheme of work.
 This is an innovative approach to teaching computing which encourages pupils to be critical thinkers, problem solvers and computational thinkers while creating purposeful content to demonstrate how learning can be applied across the wider curriculum.